-The months of June to September bring about spawning season and along with it, hundreds of brown bears hoping to enjoy a few tasty meals each day.Unlike other typical conditions where brown bears avoid each other, this phenomenon, in fact, brings them together as they sometimes work in groups to catch their fresh meals, all the while they completely ignore all other surroundings including… you… if you so happen to be there.
-Given this, you are able to sometimes get anywhere within just a couple meters of up to twenty bears while they go about their entertaining salmon hunting techniques.
+This is the best place to spot and photograph Kamchatka brown bears in their natural habitat, as they gather in the hundreds during the summer months to enjoy a few tasty meals.Unlike other typical conditions where brown bears avoid each other, this phenomenon, in fact, brings them together as they sometimes work in groups to catch their fresh meals, all the while completely ignoring all other surroundings including you… if you so happen to be there.
+Given this, you are able to sometimes get anywhere within just a couple meters of up to twenty bears to photograph them while they go about their entertaining salmon hunting techniques.

 With various climate zones that are divided along coastal, alpine, and geothermal lines, the weather can vary from month to month with both Autumn and Summer being the most popular times of the year to visit.
-If your only reason for heading to Kuril Lake is seeing and photograph brown bears, then shoot for the end of summer (end of July – the beginning of September), is the best time, as you surely will not be disappointed in what you end up finding.
+If your only reason for heading to Kuril Lake is seeing and photograph brown bears, then shoot for the end of summer (mid-July – the beginning of September), is the best time, as you surely will not be disappointed in what you end up finding.
 As a rule, about 200-250 Kamchatka brown bears come to the area of the lake in August.

 1. Day-tour with a combined group of travellers